Alfresco/SearchServices/search-services/alfresco-search/doc/architecture/solr-content-store-removal/00001-solr-content-store-removal.md

 Unfortunately, the cache size is usually smaller than that, so a certain amount of time is spent by the OS in order to load/unload the requested files.

-In a context like that, the less number of files we have to manage, the better: having a component like the content store which requires a relevant amount of I/O operations, it means a significant impact on the hardware resources (e.g. disk, cpu) and a less efficient usage of the OS Page cache (e.g. the OS could unload the Solr datafiles for working with Solr content store files).
+In a context like that, the fewer files we have to manage, the better: having a component like the content store which requires a relevant amount of I/O operations, it means a significant impact on the hardware resources (e.g. disk, cpu) and a less efficient usage of the OS Page cache (e.g. the OS could unload the Solr datafiles for working with Solr content store files).